 - Serve as a positive ambassador for hunters and hunting culture to those who are unfamiliar with or undecided about hunting.
 Cover your harvested deer with a tarp and transport them discretely.
 Do not display your deer in the back of your pickup truck with the tailgate down.
 Be wary of how non-hunters perceive you.
 Don’t do anything, intentionally or unintentionally, that might convert them into anti-hunters.

 - Most important, value your hunting excursion by the total experience.
 It is easy to estimate the value of your effort by how many deer you took or how big the trophy was, but hunting is about the total package.
 You don’t need to take your total bag limit to have a great experience.
 Show restraint.
 Take only what you need.
+Take a friend, if appropriate.
 Participate in youth development and teach children ethical and responsible hunting.
 If given the opportunity, take the time to complete a Deer Hunter Survey for the DNR to improve the experience for you and for future generations.